hangedmandesign/merrow/README.md

-# Merrow
+# MERROW

-Merrow is primarily a Quest 64 randomizer tool: a tool for generating IPS patches, primarily to be applied to the NA/U dotZ64 version of Quest 64, offering many randomizer and quality-of-life options.
+Merrow is a Quest 64 randomizer: a tool for generating IPS patches, primarily to be applied to the NA/U dotZ64 version of Quest 64, offering many randomizer and quality-of-life options.
+For the full feature list, follow the link in the Downloads section below.
 You'll need an IPS-capable patching tool to use the patches it creates, like Lunar or Ninja.

 It also has a Z64 file checksum repair tool, because some randomizer features will modify the checksum.
 See the description on the itch page for more details.